 Welcome to the SUBTA Community!

-As part of the SUBTA community’s commitment to making the SUBTA Slack (the “Slack”) a great place to meet and interact with other subscription commerce companies around the world, you agree to abide by this Code of Conduct.
+As part of the SUBTA community’s commitment to making the SUBTA Slack (the “Slack”) and other SUBTA channels a great place to meet and interact with other subscription commerce companies around the world, you agree to abide by this Code of Conduct.
 Your commitment to this Code of Conduct in all chat areas, social media discussions, and other web properties associated with SUBTA helps create a positive experience for all the community’s users.

 SUBTA reserves the right to remove messages that advocate or encourage expressions of violence, bigotry, racism, hatred, or profanity.
 This includes hate speech, or producing strong allegations that may marginalize or threaten certain groups without backing such claims with a reputable citation.

 SUBTA may remove messages and files that are deemed inappropriate, offensive or that violate this Code of Conduct.
 SUBTA may also eject or ban any user from the Slack or any SUBTA supported channels, who behaves in a manner deemed inappropriate, offensive or who violates this Code of Conduct.

 SUBTA does not allow any illegal activities.
 You cannot use the Slack or any SUBTA supported channels to publish, post, distribute, or disseminate defamatory, infringing, obscene, or other unlawful material or information.

 You may not use the Slack or any SUBTA supported channels for the purpose of linking to external sites that violate this Code of Conduct.

 Do not upload files or post messages that contain photos, music, software or other material protected by intellectual property laws, rights of privacy or publicity or any other applicable law unless you own or control the rights thereto or have received all necessary consents.
 SUBTA is not responsible for any use of anything you say or post.